Webb Simpson had fallen into a trap, a spiritual and psychological snare.

 “(I believe) every word is there for a reason,” Simpson continues.
 “David ran quickly.
 He didn’t step back in fear of Goliath for one second.
 He ran quickly.
 So often we can let fears take over.
 But it glorifies God when we step up and look fear in the eyes.
 Fear is from Satan, not from God.”

-This story was published in the In His Grip section of the Spring 2012 issue.
+Stephen Copeland is a staff writer and columnist at Sports Spectrum magazine.
+This story was originally published in the In His Grip section of the Spring 2012 issue of Sports Spectrum.